Time-Series Synthesizer

 fit(X, metadata, extracted_cols=None, calculated_features=None, anonymize=None, privacy_level=PrivacyLevel.HIGH_FIDELITY, condition_on=None, anonymize_ids=False, segment_by='auto', random_state=None)

-on real time-series data.
+Train the TimeSeriesSynthesizer on real time-series data.

-This method learns patterns, dependencies, and sequential behaviors from the input dataset (X
+This method learns patterns, dependencies, and sequential behaviors from the input dataset (X)

 while preserving the relationships between entities over time.
 The synthesizer processes time-dependent